 The 5 best options for your new bathroom floor

-In any room getting the flooring right for the room, taking in both the practical and aesthetic qualities of each option is important, but it is especially so in the bathroom.
+In any room making sure the flooring fits in both practical and aesthetic terms is important, but it is especially so in the bathroom.
 This is because bathroom floors tend to receive the highest amount of traffic and footfall of any room as well as having to stand up to moisture and humidity to boot.

-While there are a few types of flooring that most decorators and interior designers now concede are just not a good choice for bathrooms (carpet) you still have a fairly wide choice of materials to use for your bathroom flooring.
+While there are a few types of flooring that most decorators and interior designers now concede are just not a good choice for bathrooms (such as carpet) you still have a fairly wide choice of materials to use for your bathroom flooring.
 Here’s what we think are the best options with a few practical considerations about each to help you decide what’s right for you.

 By far and away the most popular type of flooring used in bathrooms is ceramic and porcelain tiling.
 And it’s no real wonder why, tiled flooring is easy to clean, robust and relatively inexpensive compared to some other options.
 It also comes in just about every single style, colour and pattern imaginable so with some shopping around you’ll be sure to find some tiling that you love.

 The difference between ceramic and porcelain tiles is small, but important to be aware of.
 Porcelain tiles are still technically ceramic tiles, they however are known as such because they have been certified by the Porcelain Tile Certification Agency (PTCA) as having a water absorption rate of 0.5% or less.
 This means that they will absorb less water than a regular ceramic tile, while this doesn’t mean that a non-porcelain floor won’t stand up to all the splashing and spills you can expect in a bathroom, if water seeping into the floorboards beneath is something you’re particularly worried about going for certified porcelain tile is a better option.